ShayanSalehi81/BachelorProject/README.md

-Here's a comprehensive README for your repository:

----

 # AYA Prompt-Based Classification and Evaluation

 This repository provides a framework for prompt-based classification using pre-trained language models, with a focus on Persian text classification tasks.
 It includes scripts and notebooks for generating prompts, fine-tuning prompts for classification, evaluating results, and analyzing model performance metrics such as F1 score, precision, and recall.
 The repository also supports K-shot learning to enhance model adaptability by incorporating relevant examples.